 – Set up intelligent call routing to direct customers to the right agents

-– Use IVR systems for account balance checks and basic troubleshooting
+– Use an IVR system for account balance checks and basic troubleshooting

 – Automate after-call work like CRM updates and follow-up scheduling